Aiven-Open/klaw-docs/docs/docs/HowTo/installation/run-source.md

 ## Next Steps

-Once you have finished verifying your install we recommend you follow the documentation in [configure-klaw-wizard](configure-klaw-wizard)
+Once you have finished verifying your installation we recommend you follow the documentation in [configure-klaw-wizard](configure-klaw-wizard)